spring-epfl/zksk/README.rst

     commitment = top_secret_bit * G + r.value * H

     # Peggy's definition of the proof statement, and proof generation.
+    # (The first or-clause corresponds to the secret value 0, and the second to the value 1.
+Because
+    # the real value of the bit is 1, the clause that corresponds to zero is marked as simulated.)
     stmt = DLRep(commitment, r * H, simulated=True) | DLRep(commitment - G, r * H)
     zk_proof = stmt.prove()